 Screening for MRSA

-Most NHS patients going into hospital for a planned procedure, such as an operation, are screened for MRSA beforehand.
-This helps the NHS reduce the chance of patients getting an MRSA infection or passing MRSA on to another patient.
+Most patients going into hospital for a planned procedure, such as an operation, are screened for MRSA beforehand.
+This helps hospitals reduce the chance of patients getting an MRSA infection or passing MRSA on to another patient.
 This information is designed to help answer the questions that patients or carers, may have about screening for MRSA.

 How will I be screened for MRSA?